bbonsign/pandoc_resume/markdown/resume.md

     Dedicated 12-week program specializing in highly focused, immersive training centered on Python/Django language fluency, object-oriented programming, and project-based learning.

-    * Programmed full-stack web applications with Python and Django
+    * Programmed full-stack web applications with Python, Django, and JavaScript

-    * Worked with Git and GitHub in a collaborative environment
+    * Worked collaboratively with Git and GitHub

     * Developed class projects with object-oriented programming to organize and modularize features